umatare5/telee/README.md

 telee [téli] is a **TEL**net client to **E**x**E**cute a command on remote device via authentication.

-You no longer need to log-in to run `show int status`, `show int description` and others!
+You no longer need to input username, passwords and exit command each time operate devices!

 ## Installation